gparlakov/jstalks-2021-optimising-angular/TASKS.md

 # TODO

-- review app.component's constructor and the Pusher init logic
 - Why jump from TestBed to setup?
   - control
   - speed (no need to compile components/for services - unneeded)
   - implementation details in tests! (mockReturnValue(of{})) and if we switch the type of response or need some extra stuff - go and change all tests for that